abhagsain/yelpcamp/README.md

   * User can only modify campgrounds created by them.

+* User Profile

+  * Every registered user has profile where all his submitted campgrounds are shown.

 * Basic Functionality

   * Add Name, Image and Description to the campground.